Vyral/monte-mohr-recruiting/_posts/2022-06-13-a-book-every-agent-should-read.md

 5:03 — How this book can be used in your client marketing

-6:00 — Why this concept of delegation led Jason to decide to stop recording and editing his own podcasts
+6:00 — Why delegating led Jason to decide to stop recording and editing his own podcasts

-6:55 — Final thoughts/wrapping things up
+6:55 — Thoughts and wrapping up

 If you have any questions for us about anything discussed in today’s video, don’t hesitate to reach out via phone or email.
 We look forward to hearing from you soon.